intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 #### Device configuration file

 The configuration file uses a simple YAML format where each top-level key is a name of a device architecture.
-We expect to define a set of device architecture names that are used consistently in many places (in this configuration file, in the names of device-specific aspects, as parameters for the `-fsycl-targets` command line option, etc.)  However, we have not yet agreed on these architecture names.
 There are sub-keys under each device for the supported aspects, sub-group sizes and AOT compiler ID.
 For example:

 ```
-gen11_1:
+intel_gpu_11_1:
   aspects: [1, 2, 3]
   sub-group-sizes: [8, 16]
-gen_icl:
+intel_gpu_icl:
   aspects: [2, 3]
   sub-group-sizes: [8, 16]
 x86_64_avx512: